bugsbugsbux/jjj/README.md

 arguments they operate and can be changed allowing to apply a function to any array.

-The three ranks (monad, dyad left, dyad right) can be shown with the adverb `b.0`.
+The three ranks (monadic, dyadic left, dyadic right) can be shown with the adverb `b.0`.
 The "rank conjunction" `"` assigns new ranks.
 Rank 0 works on atoms, rank infinity on the highest dimension; a negative rank works on n dimensions lower than the rank of the argument.
 ```J